Power of Attorney

 What should I do next?

 You should evaluate your situation.
 What would you do if you could no longer conduct your own affairs?
 Do you have a support system set up?
-Consult with a competent special needs planning attorney who can prepare a Power of Attorney tailored to your particular needs and wishes.
+Consult with a competent special needs planning or elder law attorney, depending on your situation, who can prepare a power of attorney tailored to your particular needs and wishes.
 Doing this now can save you and your loved ones the heartache and expense of a guardianship proceeding.
-For more information or to schedule an appointment, contact us by e-mail at Yale@HauptmanLaw.com or telephone at (973) 994-2287.
+For more information or to schedule an appointment, contact us by e-mail at firstname.lastname@example.org or telephone at (973) 994-2287.